-I have been keeping a close eye on my orchids in my Miniature Orchid Trial.
-At the moment, things are looking much better inside this terrarium, and so far I’ve not seen any new signs of disease on my miniature orchids.
+I have been keeping a close eye on the orchids in my Miniature Orchid Trial.
+At the moment, things are looking much better inside this terrarium, and so far I’ve not seen any new signs of any infection on any of my miniature orchids.
 I still have some real concerns for my orchid plants, but I am glad to see that for the moment, things have stabilised inside this terrarium, with no new signs of disease appearing as yet.
-Of course this could change quickly, so I am keeping a close eye on all of the miniature orchids inside this terrarium.
+Of course this could change quickly, so I am monitoring all of the miniature orchids that are growing inside this terrarium.

-Currently inside my other BiOrbAir terrarium, I have an Ornithophora radicans in flower, you can see photographs of this interesting miniature orchid in flower in my long-term review of my BiOrbAir (part two).
-So it’s exciting to see, what are quite possibly, the very earliest signs of a flower being produced by the Domingoa purpurea, inside this – my Miniature Orchid Trial BiOrbAir Terrarium.
+Currently inside my other BiOrbAir terrarium, I have an Ornithophora radicans specimen in flower, you can see photographs of this interesting miniature orchid in flower in my long-term review of my BiOrbAir (part two).
+While inside this Miniature Orchid Trial BiOrbAir Terrarium, it’s exciting to see the very earliest signs of a flowering stem being produced by this Domingoa purpurea specimen.

 I’ve been really pleased with the colour and appearance of the moss inside my Miniature Orchid BiOrbAir terrarium.
 The moss complements my orchids beautifully.

-Today I noticed a dark spot on one of the leaves of the Masdevallia decumana.
+Today I noticed a dark spot on one of the leaves of this Masdevallia decumana specimen.
 I quickly removed the leaf using my long handled terrarium scissors and tweezers.
 I did this in two stages, first the leaf was removed, then I removed the remainder of the stem, cutting it right back to the base of the plant.
-I ensured that I sterilised my tools before, and after use.
+I ensured that I sterilised my tools before and after each use.

 My long handled Gardening Toolset from Reef One is so useful.
 These long handled tools makes terrarium gardening so much easier.
-You can read my review of using these specially designed, long handled tools here.
+If you’re interested, you can read my review of using these specially designed, long handled tools here.

 21st October 2015

-I noticed another leaf on my Masdevallia decumana today was also showing very obvious signs of leaf spot – the leaf was progressively yellowing and another dark brown leaf spot was clearly present.
-I removed the infected leaf promptly, sterilising my tools before and after use.
+Today I noticed that my Masdevallia decumana specimen had another leaf which was also showing very obvious signs of leaf spot – the leaf was progressively yellowing and another dark brown leaf spot was clearly present.
+These conditions appear quite suddenly and worsen very rapidly, so prompt removal of the afflicted leaf is vital in containing the infection.
+I removed this infected leaf promptly, sterilising my tools both before and after use.
 You can see photographs of this leaf below.

 29th October 2015

 Another day, and another orchid needs attention.
-Today it’s my Aerangis punctata, as you can see in the photographs below, this orchid isn’t looking very healthy.
+Today it’s my Aerangis punctata specimen.
+As you can see in the photographs below, this orchid isn’t looking very healthy.

 6th November 2015